pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/12-Structures-Array/structures_array_tutorial.md

 struct SUDENT stu1, * ptr = &stu1;
 }
-/* Second variable declared as pointer variable of STUDENT type with local scope and initialize to address of variable ‘stu1’ of STUDENT type . */@CODE_END@
+/* Second variable declared as pointer variable of STUDENT type with local scope and initialize to address of variable â€˜stu1â€™ of STUDENT type . */@CODE_END@

 	<p>Accessing structure member using pointer through the use of a special operator called arrow operator.</p>

 	<p><b>Pointer with in Structures</b></p>

 	<p>Structure may contain the pointer variable as member.
 Pointers are used to store the address of memory location.
-They can be de-referenced by ‘ * ’ operator.
+They can be de-referenced by â€˜ * â€™ operator.
 Whenever we need to print the content of variable pointed by some pointer, we have to dereference the pointer variable.</p>

 	<h4>Structures and Functions</h4>

 	<p>A user define function can access the members of a structure in 3 ways.</p>
 	<ul>
 		<li>Passing individual structure members as parameters to a function.</li>
-		<li>Passing the entire structure by its name (pass – by – Value) to a function.</li>
+		<li>Passing the entire structure by its name (pass â€“ by â€“ Value) to a function.</li>
-		<li>Passing the entire structure by its address (pass – by – Address) to a function.</li>
+		<li>Passing the entire structure by its address (pass â€“ by â€“ Address) to a function.</li>
 	</ul>

 	<p><b>Passing the Entire Structure</b></p>

 	<p>Passing a structure is really no different from passing individual elements.
 Since the structure is a type, we simply specify the type in the formal parameters of the called function.
 Similarly, the function can return a structure.
-The same pass – by – value rules apply when we pass a structure to a function.</p>
+The same pass â€“ by â€“ value rules apply when we pass a structure to a function.</p>

 	<p><b>Self-Referential Structures</b></p>

-	<p>Self – referential structures are those structures that contain a reference to data of its same type, i.e., in addition to other data, a self referential structure contains a pointer to a data that is of the same type as that of the structure.
+	<p>Self â€“ referential structures are those structures that contain a reference to data of its same type, i.e., in addition to other data, a self referential structure contains a pointer to a data that is of the same type as that of the structure.
 For example, consider the structure node given as follows.</p>

 	<p><b>Example;</b></p>
 @CODE_START@@C@struct node{